 Additionally, we’ll see the emergence of TestOps.
 Up to this point, QA has really been focused on automating tests, but what about automating test operations?
 If you think about what's involved in test operations, it starts from the artifact being available in the CI/CD pipeline all the way to automating tests and writing bug reports.
 That's the entire test operations process.
 What we will see is the emergence of an adjacent field called robotic process automation and intelligent automation.
 And the idea here is that you use bots to automate a lot of manual processes.

 Smart technologies powered by AI and ML will transform DevOps as we know it — and these seven trends are just the beginning of more changes to come.

-Hear more about how AI and ML will alter the DevOps landscape.
+Hear more about how AI DevOps and ML Devops will alter the testing landscape.
 Watch the rest of this expert panel discussion on demand, where DevOps and testing experts come together to discuss the future of smart technology and DevOps.